rmastand/MODProducer/README.md

    1. a path to the ROOT files that you want to process.
 Note that this is the same as the second argument in the previous command.
    2. a path to the registry file.
-   3. a path to a text file that will count the number of validated events.
+   3. a path to the output directory
+   4. a path to the lumibyls csv file
+   5. a path to the output for the skimmed lumibyls file
    6. data type, Data or Sim
    7. data year, 2010B, 2011A, or 2011
+   8. trigger category
+   9. version number

    ```
    cmsenv